 Working in an increasingly dynamic environment involves continuous modification of roles, work goals and processes in order to meet the operating conditions and changing requirements of the business.
 Having a model that integrates the organisational structure, goals, behaviour, and components (both strategic and operational) of the business is beneficial in tackling day-to-day challenges.

 Organizational modelling is a technique for describing the roles and reporting structure within a business and ensuring that the structure supports the goals of the business.
-Organizational models or charts are designed to fulfil a common purpose and are usually designed by grouping people with a common set of objectives together.
+Organizational models or charts are usually designed by grouping people with a common set of objectives.
 An organisational model illustrates:

 · The employees that fall within a group